 - The call-to-action + plan – Every page should have some kind of “next step” so if they finish reading, they know what to do next.

-Each section of content should make the user ask a question and want to learn more about your website’s service or product:
+Each section of structure web content should make the user ask a question and want to learn more about your website’s service or product:

 - The headline – “Oh that’s me…”